 For example, sharing a 3 hour stream on a Youtube channel is usually not a winning strategy; however, taking that 3 hour stream and creating highlights and clips that can easily be shared is more likely to help grow your stream.

-And if I have a really good stream, and want some more time to pull content from it, I will download it so that way I have it for as long as I want.
+And if I have a really good stream, and want some more time to pull content from it, you can download it so that way you have it for as long as you want.

 If you do choose to download some of your past streams then I recommend getting an external hard drive to save your streams to.
 This way you don’t take up all the storage on your PC.